-I originally wrote this post in 2011.
-When I wrote it, we were registering our firstborn for kindergarten.
+*I originally wrote this post in 2011.
+Our firstborn was heading to kindergarten.
 Six years later we now have five kids going back to school this fall.
 Looking back, we’ve had some unique challenges.
 While we did homeschool for a season (shh, don’t tell the girl below, she might have a nervous breakdown), I’m still confident this has been the best path for our family.

 For a little background, I grew up in a private, Christian school and Filipe grew up in both public and private schools- some in the U.S., some in Brazil.
 I went to one school my entire life, he went to several (including a German school in Brazil).